TrevorGHSeay/goto-Toggle/Introduction.md

 As you can see, it's far simpler than the engineering of a processor leads the programmer to believe, but with the above line you would now, under the appropriate conditions, be permitted to recall this information and, say, display it in a Command Prompt window:

 ``Console.WriteLine(Greeting);

 Console.ReadLine();``

-As confusing as it might seem, every single character in the lines I've shown is necessary and serves a vital purpose in how a computer might interpret what's been written.
+As confusing as it might seem, every single character in the lines I've shown are necessary and serve a vital purpose in how a computer might interpret what's been written.

 ### How do I know what stuff to write?